 Since the SPN is absent in the adversarial phase, the initial states must be generated stochastically.
 We propose and compare two approaches in this first experiment.
 In both cases, a stochastically generated batched vector $u$ is processed by a trainable linear layer to produce the states $h^0_j$.
 In the first method, which we call \emph{normal initialization}, the elements of $u$ are sampled from a standard normal distribution.
 In the second method, which we call \emph{angle initialization}, a batch of angles $\theta$ is sampled from a uniform distribution $\mathcal{U}[0, 2\pi]$, and $u$ is formed by $u = \left[ \cos \theta \; \sin \theta \right]^{\mathrm{T}}$.

-Our first experiment assesses the impact of the normal and angle initialization methods, as well as the absence of mode seeking or its presence with $\varepsilon=0.01$ and $\lambda_\mathrm{ms}=0.01$.
-Specifically, as depicted in Figure \ref{fig:g11_loss}, we observe their impact on the adversarial training phase in terms of the modulation loss.
+Our first experiment assesses the impact of the normal and angle initialization methods, as well as the absence of mode seeking or its presence.
+When present, we set its hyperparameters $\lambda_\mathrm{ms}$ (regularization weight) and $\varepsilon$ (appearing in Equation \ref{eq:ms}) to $\varepsilon=0.01$ and $\lambda_\mathrm{ms}=0.01$.
+Specifically, as depicted in Fig. \ref{fig:g11_loss}, we observe their impact on the adversarial training phase in terms of the modulation metric.
 The four combinations are trained three times, for each dataset, using different random seeds.
-Figures \ref{fig:g11_loss_rate50} and \ref{fig:g11_loss_rate80} display, for both datasets, the running minimum of the modulation loss across iterations (an iteration is considered to be a step of the generator's optimizer).
-On the Slow-LFO dataset (Figure \ref{fig:g11_loss_rate50}) with mode seeking disabled, convergence was more difficult for both initialization methods.
+Fig. \ref{fig:g11_loss_rate50} and \ref{fig:g11_loss_rate80} display, for both datasets, the running minimum of the modulation metric across iterations (an iteration is considered to be a step of the generator's optimizer).
+On the Slow-LFO dataset (Fig. \ref{fig:g11_loss_rate50}) with mode seeking disabled, convergence was more difficult for both initialization methods.
 When mode seeking was enabled, over this dataset, convergence seemed faster and the two methods performed similarly, but a model using noise initialization failed to converge.
-On the Fast-LFO dataset however (Figure \ref{fig:g11_loss_rate80}), all models converged without significant differences between the categories.
+On the Fast-LFO dataset however (Fig. \ref{fig:g11_loss_rate80}), all models converged without significant differences between the categories.

-We noticed that during training the modulation loss tends to significantly increase after it reaches a new minimum, indicating the instability of the adversarial training.
-Given that this behavior is obscured by the running minimum operation, Figure \ref{fig:g11_loss_diff} presents the mean difference between the modulation loss and its running minimum.
+We noticed that during training the modulation metric tends to significantly increase after it reaches a new minimum, indicating the instability of the adversarial training.
+Given that this behavior is obscured by the running minimum operation, Fig. \ref{fig:g11_loss_diff} presents the mean difference between the modulation metric and its running minimum.
 The gaps between the categories do not seem significant, suggesting that mode seeking neither particularly improves training stability nor does the state initialization method.